 1.c Annual JMF Verification.
 During initial production of each JMF, verify, according to the QC Plan, that the mixture conforms to this specification.
-If the mixture does not conform to the single and multiple sample tolerances in Tables D and E within 2 days of production, suspend shipping the mixture to the project.
-Do not ship the mixture to the project until after the Representative reviews and verifies that results conform to the single and multiple sample tolerances in Tables D and E. Perform annual verification of the WMA mixture JMF even if the equivalent HMA mixture JMF was previously annually verified.
+If the mixture does not conform to the single and multiple sample tolerances according to Tables D and E within 2 days of production, suspend shipping the mixture to the project.
+Do not ship the mixture to the project until after the Representative reviews and verifies that results conform to the single and multiple sample tolerances in Tables D and E. Perform annual verification of the asphalt mixture JMF.

 1.d Production.
-Section 409.2(e)1.d, except as follows:
+Section 413.2(e)1.d, except as follows:

-When producing WMA, produce and test mixtures, including Superpave Gyratory Compactor (SGC) specimens for quality control using the same test methods, procedures and frequencies as specified for HMA, except as modified by the Producer QC Plan.
-Maintain records of the testing of WMA and make available for review by the Representative when requested.
+Produce and test mixtures, including Superpave Gyratory Compactor (SGC) specimens for quality control, except as modified by the Producer QC Plan.
+Maintain records of the testing of the asphalt mixture and make available for review by the Representative when requested.

 1.d.3 Gradation.
-Section 409.2(e)1.d.3, except RAP and RAS are not allowed.
+Section 413.2(e)1.d.3, except RAS is not allowed.
 Produce the mix within the tolerances of Table D.